Graduation and Retention Rates: Find Out if Anyone Sticks Around

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Adventist University of Health Sciences.

-Out of the 1,806 undergraduate students at Adventist University of Health Sciences, 74 (about 4%) are considered first-time/full-time degree seekers.
+Out of the 292 degree seeking undergraduates new to Adventist University of Health Sciences in 2016, 74 (about 25%) are considered first-time/full-time .

 Given that the percentage of first-time full-time undergraduates is so low, the mission of Adventist University of Health Sciences may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.